-The Reflected Light Intensity mode of the Colour Sensor will give maximum precision.
+The Colour Sensor’s Reflected Light Intensity Mode will give maximum precision.
 Following a line is an alternating detection of 2 colours or 2 reflected light intensities.
-Spend some time with your pupils exploring the ways in which the sensor reports values.
+Spend some time with your students exploring the ways in which the sensor reports values.
 For example:

 Using the Motors in Power Mode

-When turning on two motors using the Regulated Speed Mode of the Movement Blocks, the Hub will gradually send power (voltage) to the motors in order to reach the desired speed and keep it constant, regardless of whether the Driving Base is driving on a flat surface or a slope.
+When turning on a motor using the regulated speed mode, the Hub will gradually send power (voltage) to the motors to get to the desired speed and keep it constant, regardless of whether the driving base is driving on a flat surface or on a slope.